hopkinsbowman78/music_and_mental_health/README.md

 ## Table of Contents
-+ main.ipynb
++ main.ipynb (Music and Mental Health Code used to clean and analyze the data)
-+ Music and Mental Health.pdf
++ Music and Mental Health.pdf (Slide Deck used for presentation)
-+ Data folder
++ Data folder (Music and Mental Health Survey dataset)
 + README.md